 Release time for a faculty member-Email confirmation from department chair should be obtained.
 PI also certifies required release time on PTF approval.

-Service Fee Forms – can be signed by Proposal Manager with signature authority.
-Using the 5% service fee outside the parameters specified on form, would require approval from the Associate Vice President
+Service Fee Forms – must be reviewed by an Associate/Assistant Director and signed and approved by the Director of Contracts and Grants.
+Using the 10% service fee outside the parameters specified on form, would require approval from the Associate Vice President.

 Compliance Review.
 In addition to reviewing the guidelines for compliance concerns you also need to review the proposal documents for possible compliance concerns.
 These include, but are not limited to, Human Subjects, Animal Subject, Conflict of Interest/Conflict of Commitment, Export Controls and Intellectual Property.
 Below are some steps to be aware of at the proposal stage for Compliance concerns.